kdoore/CS1335-Documentation/_build/html/_sources/rainGame.txt

      currentColor=ballColor; //reset ballColor back to original color }

-    //this method is responsible for determining movement of the ball void move(){
+    //this method is responsible for determining movement of the ball using the PVector function ``add()`` void move(){
       position.add(speed);
       if(position.x > (width-diameter/2) || position.x < (0+diameter/2)){